prathebaAT/Discord_bot_python/README.md

 2. Create a new Discord server and add your bot to this server.
 To do this:
    - Go to the Discord Developer Portal.
    - Create a new application and add a bot to it.
-   - Copy the bot token to the `config.py` file as mentioned above.
+   - Copy the bot token and add your token to the file.
    - Generate an OAuth2 URL with the necessary permissions and use it to invite the bot to your server.

 ### Channel Configuration